How long will it take me to enroll in a health plan?

 Shorter OEP means more pressure on those who help

-The enrollment window for 2019 coverage will be just over six weeks long, as was the case for 2018 coverage.
+The enrollment window for 2020 coverage will be just over six weeks long, as was the case for 2018 and 2019 coverage.
 In most states, open enrollment will begin November 1, 2018, and will end December 15, 2018, with all plans effective January 1.

-And for the second year in a row, the Trump Administration has drastically reduced Navigator funding, which will likely result in fewer enrollment assisters and potential backlogs at enrollment assistance centers during the open enrollment period in the fall of 2018.
-In addition, insurers have been reducing or eliminating commissions for brokers in many states, resulting in fewer brokers working with the exchanges to help people enroll (this trend appears to be reversing in some areas however, with insurers joining the exchanges rather than exiting them, and seeing profitable individual market segments in many states — some of these insurers are either starting to pay brokers again, or are increasing commissions after reducing them during the years that individual market coverage was not profitable).
+in 2017 and 2018, the Trump Administration drastically reduced Navigator funding, which will likely result in fewer enrollment assisters and potential backlogs at enrollment assistance centers during the open enrollment period in the fall of 2019.
+In addition, insurers have been reducing or eliminating commissions for brokers in many states, resulting in fewer brokers working with the exchanges to help people enroll (this trend appears to be reversing in some areas however, with insurers joining the exchanges for 2019 rather than exiting them, and seeing profitable individual market segments in many states — some of these insurers are either starting to pay brokers again, or are increasing commissions after reducing them during the years that individual market coverage was not profitable).

 If you’re enrolling for the first time and need to create an account with the exchange, expect to set aside more time to complete the enrollment.
 The average new enrollee who receives enrollment assistance takes about 90 minutes to complete the process, although some enrollees will find that it goes faster than that (again, it varies from person to person; if you’ve got a long list of medications that you need to check against each plan’s covered drug list, it’s going to take longer to pick a plan than it would for someone who doesn’t take any prescriptions).